 COVID-19 – MUST READ INFORMATION AND INSTRUCTIONS FOR AUSTRALIA AND THE FRENCH PACIFIC

-The Australian Department of Home Affairs manages entry and travel restrictions to Australia, including visas and entry exemptions.
+Please note the Australian Department of Home Affairs manages entry and travel restrictions to and from Australia, including visas and travel exemptions.
 The Health Departments of each Australian State and Territory manage health regulations, including quarantine exemptions and fees.
 All Australian States and Territories have travel restrictions relevant to their jurisdiction that must be adhered to.